lonerapier/lonerapier.github.io/content/thoughts/polynomial-commitments.md

 $$\pi' = (C - [y']_1)^{\frac{1}{\tau-z}}$$

 But it's not possible to do this as $\tau$ is not known to prover and if they can forge this proof, then they can convince verifier for anything.
+Or it would have to forge a fake proof with fake evaluation $\omega$ which somehow has $\tau$ as root of $\frac{P-\omega}{X-z}$, whose probability is negligible due to Schwartz Zippel Lemma.

 ### Comparison to Merkle Trees